General Licensing FAQs

 Can I have an MX with Advanced Security and an MX with Enterprise in a single organization?

-No. An organization has to either consist of all Secure SD-WAN Plus or Advanced Security or Enterprise licenses (MX) edition.
+No. An organization must consist of only one type of license: Secure SD-WAN Plus, Advanced Security, or Enterprise (MX).

 How does support relate to licensing?